Mary Baker Eddy: Malicious animal magnetism

-The opposite of Christian Science mental healing was the use of mental powers for destructive or selfish reasons – for which Eddy used terms such as animal magnetism, hypnotism, or mesmerism interchangeably.
+According to Eddy, the opposite of Christian Science mental healing was the use of mental powers for destructive or selfish reasons – for which she used terms such as animal magnetism, hypnotism, or mesmerism interchangeably.
 "Malicious animal magnetism", sometimes abbreviated as M.A.M., is what Catherine Albanese called "a Calvinist devil lurking beneath the metaphysical surface".
-As there is no personal devil or evil in Christian Science, M.A.M. or mesmerism became the explanation for the problem of evil.
+As there is no personal devil or evil in Christian Science, M.A.M., or mesmerism became the explanation for the problem of evil.
 Eddy was concerned that a new practitioner could inadvertently harm a patient through unenlightened use of their mental powers, and that less scrupulous individuals could use them as a weapon.

 Animal magnetism became one of the most controversial aspects of Eddy's life.
 The McClure's biography spends a significant amount of time on malicious animal magnetism, which it uses to make the case that Eddy had paranoia.
 During the Next Friends lawsuit, it was used to charge Eddy with incompetence and "general insanity".

-According to Gillian Gill, Eddy's experience with Richard Kennedy, one of her early students, was what led her to begin her examination of malicious animal magnetism.
-Eddy had agreed to form a partnership with Kennedy in 1870, in which she would teach him how to heal, and he would take patients.
-The partnership was rather successful at first, but by 1872 Kennedy had fallen out with his teacher and torn up their contract.
-Although there were multiple issues raised, the main reason for the break according to Gill was Eddy's insistence that Kennedy stop "rubbing" his patient's head and solar plexus, which she saw as harmful since, as Gill states, "traditionally in mesmerism or hypnosis the head and abdomen were manipulated so that the subject would be prepared to enter into trance."
-Kennedy clearly did believe in clairvoyance, mind reading, and absent mesmeric treatment; and after their split Eddy believed that Kennedy was using his mesmeric abilities to try to harm her and her movement.